jpneto/programming/README.md

 Notebooks about programming

-+ SICP - Calysto Scheme notebooks for the first three chapters
++ Scheme/SICP - Calysto Scheme notebooks for the first three chapters